Keyboard shortcuts

 ]

-With the observables at hand, we can now create an array containing the time values at which we want to evaluate the wave function, call the evolve_krylov function to perform the simulation, and then stack the list of observations into a single NumPy array.
+With the observables at hand, we can now create an list containing the time values at which we want to evaluate the wave function, call the evolve_krylov function to perform the simulation, and then stack the list of observations into a single NumPy array.

 ts = np.linspace(0, 1e-1, 100)